caleblf/name-generator/README.md

 # name-generator
-A random character name generator for sci-fi/fantasy settings.
+A random character name generator for fantasy settings.

 ## Web app usage
 The name generator is accessible online at <https://iguanotron.github.io/name-generator/>.

 ## Languages
-Language files specify the generation of names using a probabilistic context-free grammar.
+Language files specify the generation of names using a probabilistic context-free grammar or Markov chain.

 ## Language Transforms
 Additional output can be added to the generated names using "Transforms."